gabefletch/gabefletch/README.md

 # About Gabe Fletcher

-Gabe is a sound designer and web developer attending the Savannah College of Art and Design (SCAD).<br>
+Gabe is a sound designer and web developer.<br>
 Gabe is also an avid believer in ethical hacking and software modification that benefits the masses.<br>

 ## Gabe's Projects